kuutsav/leetcode-compensation/README.md

 Analysing compensations mentioned on the Leetcode forums (only supports posts from `India` at the moment).

-`Leetcode compensation` works by regularly fetching new posts from the [leetcode compensations page](https://leetcode.com/discuss/compensation).

-The `leetcomp` directory contains python scripts to fetch and parse new posts.
-We use LLMs to parse structured information from the scraped posts.
+The `leetcomp` directory contains python scripts to fetch and parse new posts from [https://leetcode.com/discuss/compensation](https://leetcode.com/discuss/compensation).<br>We use LLMs to parse structured information from the scraped posts, which is then satisied and aggregated for reporting.

 ---